Miserlou/Spry/README.md

 Spry was born out of annoyance at the state of debugging Elixir when lots of processes are interacting - a `pry` session would be interrupted and messed up by timeouts and other processes spewing garbage into the console, particularly for LiveView applications with background processes.

-Spry works by suspended every other process it can before `pry`ing, then resuming those processes once the IEX session is over.
+Spry works by suspending every other process it can before `pry`ing, then resuming those processes once the IEX session is over.
 For example, in a LiveView application, if another client requests a page while a `spry` session is open, the page won't render until the session is over.

 ## Status
 Alpha!
 This project is in development.
 It's a debugging tool and shouldn't be used in production anyway.